Estimated reading time: 6 minutes

 So, what’s the secret?
 How do you choose the exact right time to pick your fruit when it’s ripe enough … but not too ripe?

-It’s actually quite simple.
+It’s quite simple.
 The key is to createand then usea personalised fruit tree diary.
 Just follow these easy steps:

 1. Use a special book that you keep from year to year (an exercise book will do) or create a spreadsheet on your computer.